Sciguy128/CSDS-275-Final-Project/README.md

 Through putting together and coding this robot, we can explore a number of different topics including but not limited to:

-Inverse kinematics, Rigid body transformation matrices, Using a Jacobian to transition from joint space to task space, Implementing a method to manipulate/grab objects in CopelliaSim.
+Inverse kinematics, Rigid body transformation matrices, Implementing a method to manipulate/grab objects in CopelliaSim.

 We eventually want to demonstrate a robot that can pick up rings and set them down onto another tower much similar to the robot in the figure below